horriedhenry/CPP/oop/notes.md

 - Encapsulation is **wrapping up** of data & member functions in a single unit called class.

-- Grouping data / attributes or properties and member functions / methods into a single unit and encapsulating it or putting it inside one unit(class) is called encapsulation.
+- Grouping attributes and methods into a single unit and encapsulating it or putting it inside one unit(class) is called encapsulation.

-- Creating a class with attributes and methods / functions is called as encapsulating in a single unit called class

 - Encapsulation also helps in **data hiding** i.e making some attributes private so that user canno access them directly when creating an object.
 You can either have a getter or a setter to access these "hidden" attributes or just don't allow the user to access them at all.